somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 ###3.7 7x7 CNN trial

-I tried to enlargep the filter tap size of the first convolutional networks, because the quick looks above showed that "middle model" may not be enough to express textures inside traffic signs.
+I tried to enlargep the filter tap size of the first convolutional networks, because the quick looks above showed that "middle model" may not be enough to express the charactoristics of the each classes.

 Following figure shows 4 model architecture's accuracy curve for each epoch.
 "5x5" or "7x7" means CNN's tap size, and "0bn" or "1bn" means usage of batch normalization. ("0bn" is No batch normalization model)